IoanaTeodora20/mask-stocks-IoanaTeodora20/ReadMe_Mask_Stocks.md

 ## Description

-Mask-Stocks is a MERN stack application.
+Mask_Stocks is a MERN stack application.

 Features: